How often should you use purple shampoo for your hair?

 What’s your best bet, then?
 Well, the safer option is following the manufacturer’s instructions.

-If it says three to five minutes, do not leave it any less or more.
-Some brands that might have less purple pigments in their products will require 20 minutes of processing, so better check before heading to the shower.
+If it says 3-5 minutes, do not leave it any less or more.
+Some brands with less purple pigments in their products will require 20 minutes of processing, so it is better to check before heading to the shower.

 What happens when you use too much purple shampoo?